Diploma of Health Sciences

 Electives

-Basic chemistry is a foundation subject designed for students who have no or little previous experience or study in chemistry.
-The aim of the subject is to instil concepts, knowledge and skills that will enable these students to apply chemical principles and practice during their university degree and future employment.
-The content of the one trimester subject covers topics common to senior high school chemistry and also prepares students to advance to second trimester chemistry.
+Chemistry Foundations is a subject designed for students who have no or little previous experience or study in chemistry.
+Students will learn concepts, knowledge and skills that will enable them to apply chemical principles and practice during their university degree and future employment.

 In this subject you will be introduced to key areas of psychology with a socio-cultural perspective.
 People share knowledge with others in society.
 The shared knowledge (i.e., culture) gives meanings to people’s lives as well as influencing their everyday behaviour, the sense of who they are, their personal relationships and psychological wellbeing.
 We will discuss psychology of individuals in diverse contexts to understand how personal experiences, including emotions, motivation, intimacy with others and health behaviours are shaped by cultural understanding and social expectations in those contexts.